thejohnhoffer/test-history-router/README.md

 # ...Why?

-This template uses a temporary package called [`history-noslash`](https://github.com/thejohnhoffer/history/tree/publish-noslash#readme) as a replacement for `history` in `react-router-dom@6.1.1`. which exposes [an unstable version](https://github.com/remix-run/react-router/releases/tag/v6.1.1) of a `HistoryRouter` API.
+This template uses a temporary package called [`history-noslash`](https://github.com/thejohnhoffer/history/tree/publish-noslash#readme) as a replacement for `history` in `react-router-dom@6.1.1`.
+This can be done thanks to [an unstable version](https://github.com/remix-run/react-router/releases/tag/v6.1.1) of a `HistoryRouter` API.

 This replaces a feature that `react-router-dom@6` lost in the upgrade from `history@4` to `history@5`.
 Basically, this restores the ability to have a `window.location.hash` of `#something` instead of `#/something`.
 First, @tannera [noticed the issue](https://github.com/remix-run/react-router/issues/7703) in Nov 2021.
 I [described it further](https://github.com/remix-run/react-router/issues/7703), and made three attempts to solve it: [1][1], [2][2], [3][3].